Home

 1) The same policies for the New England Reflector apply.

-2) These channels are specifically designated for use by nodes operating in
+2) This channel is specifically designated for use by nodes operating in

 3) Nodes operating on the intended band are encouraged to connect and are